 Parent Volunteer Opportunities

-Help is wanted in the following committees.
-If you are interested please contact via email.
+Help is wanted in multiple committees.
+If you are interested, please contact firstname.lastname@example.org.

 PTO Landscaping/Grounds Committee

 This group of parents is actively planning improvements to the area around the building.
 They arrange cleanup and planting days for the school grounds, and implement plans for new playground equipment and other grounds improvements.
-Contact Principal York (firstname.lastname@example.org).
+Contact the Thurston Nature Center Chairperson for more information.

 School Improvement Team